 The Board will provide signage at the facility identifying the names of all the project sponsors.
-The project vicinity is noted for its fishing, and outdoor recreation opportunities.
 The signage with the Outdoor Heritage Fund listed as a project sponsor will be viewed and appreciated by all who visit.
-The Board will develop a media campaign centered on the project and the Outdoor Heritage Fund w will be identified as a critical partner in the project.
+The District would also orchestrate a media campaign centered on the project and the Outdoor Heritage Fund would be singled out as a critical partner in the project.